arilaakso/viewinginsights/README.md

 You can download your YouTube watching history from Google in JSON format.
 The app categories the data and stores it in an SQLite database for further analysis.

 This first version only categorizes and cleans the data.
-Data visualisation may be added later.
+Some example statistics are plotted in Jupyter notebooks in 'plots' folder.
 I have tested this with only my own data, and some tweaking may be needed to make it work with yours.
 Let me know if you have any issues.

 ## KNOWN LIMITATIONS
-YouTube logs videos watched even if you don't watch them till the end.
-Therefore, total durations, and other statistics are affected by that.
+- YouTube logs videos watched soon after you have started watching it.
+Therefore, calculating total watch time is not really realistic.
 I don't think there is a good workaround for it.

 ## PREREQUISITES
 1. **YouTube `watch-history.json` file from Google Takeout**